drrtrana/CS324-HW04/README.md

 ### Problem 3

-1. In the `main/java/problem3` directory, create a class named `FloydsAlgorithm`.
+1. In the `main/java` directory, create a package named `problem3`.
+2. In this package, create a class named `FloydsAlgorithm`.
-2. In the `FloydsAlgorithm` class, create a static method named `floydPaths` that takes a 2D-array of doubles named `weights` and a 2D-array of integers named `paths`, and does not return anything.
+3. In the `FloydsAlgorithm` class, create a static method named `floydPaths` that takes a 2D-array of doubles named `weights` and a 2D-array of integers named `paths`, and does not return anything.
 Implement Floyd's algorithm presented in Lecture 5.2, slide 20.
 Note that we are using an array of doubles for the weights because the`Double` wrapper class contains a constant for infinity (and the Integer wrapper class does not).
    You can assume that all of the elements in the `paths` array will be initialized to -1.
    - Uncomment and run the tests in `test/java/problem3/FloydsAlgorithmTest.java` that begin with the word `floyd`.
    - Run the code analyzers and push to GitHub.
-3. In the `FloydsAlgorithm` class, create a static method named `getPath` that takes a 2D-array of integers named `paths` and two integers (i and j) and returns a `String`.
+4. In the `FloydsAlgorithm` class, create a static method named `getPath` that takes a 2D-array of integers named `paths` and two integers (i and j) and returns a `String`.
 You are going to modify the `printPath` algorithm in Slide 21 to return a String composed of the intermediate vertices in the path from i to j, separated by spaces.
 For example, `printPath(paths, 4, 2)` will print out `0 3 `.
 Remember that because we